-We envision the trasnsformation of an industry where consumers and the public in general are assured of an environment that is safe and healthy, through the safe use and application of pesticides and other non chemical treatment procedures by trained and certified Pest Management professionals.
+We envision the transformation of an industry where consumers and the public, in general, are assured of an environment that is safe and healthy, through the safe use and application of pesticides and other non-chemical treatment procedures, by trained and certified Pest Management professionals.

-Our Mission is to bring collaboration amongst Pest Management service providers and professionals and to promote the highest level of business ethics, professionalism and best practiced industry standards, through education and training, for the benefit of consumers and the environment.
+Our Mission is to bring collaboration amongst Pest Management service providers and professionals and to promote the highest level of business ethics, professionalism, and best practice industry standards, through education and training, for the benefit of consumers and the environment.

 Why the Association